FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/quick_start.md

     / / AMOP configuration options, which currently include the following:
     // topicName: Subscribed AMOP topic
     // publicKeys: In the private AMOP topic, define the list of public keys of other clients that are allowed to receive messages from this client, which is used for topic authentication
-    // privateKey: In the private AMOP topic, define the private key of the client for topic authentication.
+    // privateKey: In the private AMOP topic, define the private key of the client for topic authentication
-    // password: If the client private key is a p12 file, this configuration item defines the password for loading the private key file. public List<AmopTopic> amop;
+    // password: If the client private key is a p12 file, this configuration item defines the password for loading the private key file public List<AmopTopic> amop;

     / / Account configuration items, including the following:
     // keyStoreDir: Save path of the account private key.
-The default value is account.
+The default value is account
-    // accountFilePath: Load the account road from the profile.
+    // accountFilePath: Load the account road from the profile
     // accountFileFormat: Account format, currently supports pem and p12
     // accountAddress: Loaded account address
     // password: Define the password to access the account private key when loading the p12 type account private key public Map<String, Object> account;

     / / Thread pool configuration items, which mainly include the following:
     // threadPoolSize: The number of threads that process RPC message packets.
-The default value is the number of CPU core threads. public Map<String, Object> threadPool;
+The default value is the number of CPU core threads public Map<String, Object> threadPool;
 }
 ```